 - Steam keeps the mucous membranes from excessive drying.

 - The greatest advantage to steam rooms is that the humidity levels in the air ensure that skin remains supple and hydrated throughout the steam session.
-In addition, beads of moisture coat the and prevent the body from losing heat through the process of evaporation.
-This is thought to accelerate the detoxification and healing processes which take place within the body when body.
+In addition, beads of moisture coat and prevent the body from losing heat through the process of evaporation.
+This is thought to accelerate the detoxification and healing processes that take place within the body when the body.

 Disadvantage of Steam Rooms